aeri/Boreas/README.md

 ### Prerequisites

 * To compile the Linda system environment you need an operating system that supports POSIX Threads.
-Unix-like POSIX-conformant operating systems such as FreeBSD, NetBSD, OpenBSD, Linux, macOS...
+Unix-like POSIX-conformant operating systems such as GNU/Linux, FreeBSD, NetBSD, OpenBSD, macOS...

 * Make (build automation tool)